IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Description:** Specifies the amount of time that passes between the tagging of a leak and the point at which it is repaired (i.e., it stops emitting and is removed from the tag pool).
 This value is specific to a program, not a method, because once a leak is tagged, it is the responsibility of the duty holder to resolve it.

 **Notes on acquisition:** Little public data exists to inform this value, though repair delays are often dictated by regulatory requirements.
-In reality, the repair delay is likely a bimodal distribution, which some leaks repaired immediately by inspectors while others may take weeks or months if parts must be ordered or if a facility shutdown is required.
+In reality, the repair delay is likely a bimodal distribution, with some leaks repaired immediately by inspectors while others may take weeks or months if parts must be ordered or if a facility shutdown is required.

 **Notes of caution:** Do not confuse with method-specific reporting delays.
 Reporting delays define the time between surveys and transfer of information to the next responsible party.
 For example, an OGI company may have a reporting delay of 2 days and the duty holder might have a repair delay of 14 days.
-In this case, the amount a leak would continue to emit for 16 days following detection.
+In this case, a leak would continue to emit for 16 days following detection.

 ## repair\_cost